escowles/technical-onboarding/review.md

 * Hound, to be consistent w/ Javascript and CSS style conventions
 * CodeClimate, to flag obvious code smells early for remediation

+### The Tools Are Not Infallible

+It's good to keep in mind that the tools above sometimes fail even though the code is fine.
+So use the tools to help make review easier, but be understanding of their limitations:

+* Sometimes Travis builds fail, and simply restarting the build will fix it.
+In other cases, there might be unrelated upgrades or other changes that should be addressed outside of the current PR.
+* Rubocop rules sometimes lead to unreasonable requirements, and it sometimes makes sense to add an exception or disable a rule.
+* Refactoring or making code more compact can result in a tiny reduction in test coverage percentage.

 When reviewing a pull request, please take the time to review the changes and get a sense of what is being changed.